REGISTRATION DEADLINE April 13th, 2026

 RETREAT DETAILs:

-• Private Lessons: Will be taught Thursday the 14th between 10 AM and 5 PM at the Marriott.
+- Private Lessons: Will be taught Thursday the 14th between 10 AM and 5 PM at Augsburg.

-Workshops – Vibrato, Alternate Fingerings and possible third topic.
+Workshops – Vibrato and, Alternate Fingerings.
 We will work on developing a flexible and expressive vibrato that will enhance your phrasing capabilities.
 Required – The Vibrato Workbook, the Alto Method and/or the Bass Method.
 Buy/bring both Methods if you have you have an alto and a bass and want to work on both.
 Contra players bring the Bass Method.

 The Alternate Fingerings Workshop uses numerous examples from the Alto and Bass Method Books.
 These alternate fingerings especially help with intonation, with tonal response and facilitating difficult fingerings.

 Repertoire – Canticum Orbis Terrae from Alexandra Molnar-Sujahda’s Alchemy of Earth, O Edo Nihonbashi a Japanese Folk Song arranged by Yuko Hoshi, and Bayram (Feast) plus other pieces yet to be determined.
-If affordable, there will be small rooms for assigned chamber music rehearsals.
+Everyone will be assigned a small group to prepare chamber music pieces.

 Saturday Sight-Reading Session – All participants are invited to bring a few ensemble pieces.
 Music with parts for both altos and basses are preferred, but c flute duets/trios/quartets can work for all altos, all basses, or all contras.
 You are responsible for making extra copies of parts and conducting your piece if it has more than three parts.